-Once you have completed both sessions of training, you will be put on a list of verified Advanced Practice roadmap supervisors regionally that will be transferred to and held on a directory by the Centre of Advancing Practice, once it has been fully established.
+Once you have completed both sessions of training, you will be put on a list of verified Advanced Practice roadmap supervisors regionally that will be transferred to the Centre for Advancing Practice Directory, once it has been fully established.

 Once trained, there will be an opportunity to train as a trainer so that you will be able to train supervisors in your local area.
 These dates will be made available in due course and as the need dictates.